makersacademy/rps-challenge/README.md

 With BASH/ZSH or similar:
 - CD tp rps-challenge
 - bundle install for gems/dependencies
-- rackup to start a server(or ruby app.rb)
+- rackup to start a local server (or ruby app.rb)
-- navigate to local host eg. localhost:9292 in your browser
+- navigate to local host eg. localhost:9292 in your browser (your terminal will show you which port to use)
 - Enjoy!

 Rules: